Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 source centos7-install.sh
 ```

-You also need to install .NET 5 and prepare the environment.
-Source the Ubuntu or CentOS install scripts by typing `source ubuntu-install.sh` or `source centos7-install.sh` respectively.

 ### Configuration

-This feature is currently in the private preview stage.
-We can't share some specific setting values as they are confidential and you need to set them using information in the validation scripts.
-If you don't have access to them, please wait until the project leaves the private phase whereupon we will update the fields' default values so you won't have to set them.

 The approval process requires addition configuration.
 Fill out and add the below `AzureAttestationConfiguration` property to the `CustomConfiguration` in your `appsettings.json` file.